 Watching the Six Nations in the USA is as simple as watching it anywhere else!
 By simply following the steps in the guide above and connecting to a UK server, you are able to hide your true location and pretend to be in the UK.
 This means that you will have a valid UK IP in order to access both ITV Hub and BBC iPlayer – both of which show Rugby Six Nations matches – from across the pond!

-If you’re looking to watch the 6 Nations from Australia take a look at our 5 top VPNs for Australia article.
+If you’re looking to watch the 6 Nations from Australia take a look at our best Australian VPN guide.

 Where Can I Watch 6 Nations Rugby Online?